On the Complexity of Barrier Resilience for Fat Regions: Fixed-parameter tractability

+\tweeplaatjes [scale=.65] {fpt-path-Mati} {fpt-path} {In order to transform our problem to one that resembles an open belt, we remove all cells of high thickness and cut through the tree formed by the union of two shortest paths.
+Figures (a) and (b) show two examples of the result.}

-\vierplaatjes [scale=.94] {fpt-reduced} {fpt-path} {fpt-cut} {fpt-pattern} { (a) The reduced domain $R$. (b) A path $\tau'$ from $p$ to $q'$ via $q$. (c) After cutting along $\tau'$, we get the domain $R'$.
-We add a set $S$ of extra vertices on the boundary of $R'$, and we now have two copies of $q$. (d) A crossing pattern, consisting of a topological path $\rho$ (defined by the sequence of points of $S$ it passes), and a binary assignment to the disks of $\regions$ intersected by $\tau'$. }
+\tweeplaatjes [scale=.65] {fpt-pattern} {fpt-eatenModified} { (a) Illustration of the situation in Figure~\ref{fig:fpt-path} after cutting along $\pi$.
+We get the domain $R'$, add a set $S$ of extra vertices on the boundary of $R'$, and end up with two copies of $q$.
+A crossing pattern, consisting of a topological path $\rho$ (defined by the sequence of points of $S$ it passes).
+The disks of $\regions$ intersected by $\pi$ are shown green if they are crossed by $\rho$, and orange otherwise. (b) Domain after removing the disks traversed by $\pi$ that are not crossed by $\rho$.
+The green disk (shown transparent) is added to the solution, and thus ignored from now on. }

-\begin {lemma} There exists a path $\tau'$ from $p$ to a point $q'$ on the boundary of $R$ via $q$, whose thickness is at most $1.5t$. \end {lemma}
+\begin {lemma} There exists a point $q'$ on the outer boundary of $R$ and a tree that spans $p$, $q$, and $q'$ that has total thickness\footnote{The thickness of the tree is defined as the thickness of the paths that compose the tree.} $2.5t$. \end {lemma}

-\begin {proof} Consider any shortest path tree from $p$ in the dual graph of the reduced domain $R$, defined as the corresponding subgraph of $G_{\arr}$.
-All leaves of the tree correspond to cells on the boundary of $R$, which by definition have thickness at most $1.5t$ from $p$.
-Therefore all other cells in the tree lie on a path from $p$ to a boundary cell that has length exactly $1.5t$, including $q$. \end {proof}
+\begin{proof} Pick any point $q'$ in the outer boundary of $R$ and consider the tree obtained by joining the shortest paths from $q'$ to $p$, and $p$ to $q$.
+Note that the two paths may go through the same cell of $R$, see Figure~\ref{fig:fpt-path-Mati}.
+The exact paths chosen are not important provided that they have no proper crossings.
+By definition, the thickness of each of these paths cannot exceed $1.5t$ and $t$, respectively, hence the lemma is shown. \end{proof}

-We ``cut open'' through $\tau'$, removing the cut region from our domain.
-Note that cells that are traversed by $\tau'$ are split by two copies of the same Jordan curve (Fig~\ref{fig:fpt-cut}).
-After this cut we have two paths from $p$ to $q$.
-We arbitrarily call them the left and right paths.
+Let $\pi$ be the path from $q'$ to $q'$ that traverses the tree from the previous lemma.
+We ``cut open'' through $\pi$, removing it from our domain.
+Note that cells that are traversed by $\pi$ are split into two copies (or three in the case of the cell containing $m$) of the same Jordan curve (See Figure~\ref{fig:fpt-pattern}).